Art Business Info. for Artists

 PLEASE NOTE:

 1) Content and the law change all the time.
+It's impossible to keep up with it if you're not working on the topic full time.

-• any information is complete and/or professional
+• complete and/or

-• all links lead to the most current and up to date information.
+• all links lead to the most current information (at the time of writing)

-3) This website is free for you but not for me.
+4) This website is FREE FOR YOU but not for me.
 Links to books are Amazon Affiliate links.
 Buying a book via this website means I get a very small payment which helps to fund and maintain this website. .I much appreciate any support your provide.
 Adverts are provided by Google AdSense - but the adverts do not mean I endorse the advertiser.

 • Home